pgh245340802/vision-website/README.md

 More details about installing yattag can be found here:http://www.yattag.org/download-install.
 This includes a way to install yattag without using pip.

 You should also have ImageMagick(http://www.imagemagick.org/script/index.php) installed on your computer before you try to run the program since it uses ImageMagick to resize images and convert formats.
-Here is a link to the instrunctions to download ImageMagick onto your own computer: http://www.imagemagick.org/script/download.php.
+Here is a link to the instructions to download ImageMagick onto your own computer: http://www.imagemagick.org/script/download.php.
 If you are not familiar with ImageMagick, here is a brief guide to what it can do and how to use it: http://www.imagemagick.org/Usage/.
 However, this is not necessary for this project since all ImageMagick commands are already written.

-Finally, before we can have the everything running, this program uses the the pfm2png and imginfo cpp programs from Professor Scharstein's utils folder.
+Finally, before we can have the everything running, this program uses the the pfm2png, imginfo, and pfmquantiles cpp programs from Professor Scharstein's utils folder.
 Copy that folder from basin, and remake it locally.

 ### Installing